AET-CS/aet-cs.github.io/white/AP_shared/ArrayLists/arraylist-practice.md

+---
-# ArrayList Practice Worksheet - Insert and Remove Operations
+title: "ArrayList Practice Worksheet - Insert and Remove Operations"
+---

 For each question, show what the ArrayList contains after performing all the given operations in order.
 Write out each step to get full credit.